nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 ### PPA (Ubuntu/Debian)

-To use [stable packages](https://launchpad.net/~nicotine-team/+archive/ubuntu/stable) on Ubuntu and Debian, add the *nicotine-team/stable* PPA repository.
+To use [stable packages](https://launchpad.net/~nicotine-team/+archive/ubuntu/stable) by the Nicotine+ team on Ubuntu and Debian, add the *nicotine-team/stable* PPA repository.

 On Ubuntu and distributions based on it (e.g. Linux Mint, elementary OS, Pop!_OS, various Ubuntu flavors), run the following: